We can provide chauffeured vehicles for Private Tour Groups, which include the following options:

 Subways and Metrocards: A single ride costs $2.75.
 Most regular riders purchase either 7-day ($30) or Monthly Passes ($112).
 Many visitors purchase cash-value Metrocards for $10 or $20.
 You can purchase Metrocards in any subway station from an Metrocard vending machine.

 How to use your Metrocard: The card must be swiped through a horizontal slot.
 Hold the card with the word “Metrocard” facing you.
 Swipe it through in one fluid motion – not too fast; not too slow; juust riight!
-There is a LED reader that will tell you “Go” if you’ve swiped succesfully.
-We tell our student groups: “Not too fast, not too slow, wait for it to tell you Go!”
+There is a LED reader that will tell you “Go” if you’ve swiped successfully.
+We tell our student groups: “Not too fast, not too slow, wait for it to tell you go!”

 You may also use your Metrocard on a NYC bus for the same cost as a ride on the NYC Subway.

 Water Taxis, Ferries and Sightseeing Cruises:

 New York is a both a river port (Hudson River) and a seaport (Atlantic Ocean) and its the island harbor and riverfront that brought New York its awesome economic power.
 Only the Hudson River is a true river.
 The East River is not a river: it’s a tidal estuary, which means that it’s mostly salt and the tide changes depending on the time and day.
 The East River connects the Atlantic Ocean with the Long Island Sound.

 Before the great bridges were built, New York City had one of the most extensive ferry and water traffic in the world.
 Seeing NY from the water is essential to understanding how and why NYC works.